-I’m Dr. Shefali Karkhanis .
-I’m practicing diabetes specialist at Thane, Mumbai.
+I’m Dr. Shefali Karkhanis so I’m practicing diabetes specialist at Thane, Mumbai.

 The treatment of these two is very simple.
-If the sugars are very high, take him to a doctor, treat him with insulin, and bring down the sugars, correct the acidosis and everything will be fine.
+If the sugars are very high take him to a doctor, treat him with insulin, and bring down the sugars, correct the acidosis and everything will be fine.
 If the patient is having low sugar before going to the doctor you can treat it.
-Just put in some powdered sugar or a paste of powdered sugar inside the mouth and the patient’s blood sugar will slowly start increasing and then he can be transferred to hospital.
+Just put in some powdered sugar or a paste of powdered sugar inside the mouth and the patient’s blood sugar will slowly start increasing and you can he can be transferred to the hospital.

 So please start taking care of your diabetes from today. if you have any other queries you can contact me via Lybrate.
 Thank you!read more